 Tearlach Announces Appointment of New Chief Executive Officer and Director

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Tearlach Resources Limited (TSXV: TEA) (OTC: TELHF) (FRANKFURT: V44) (“Tearlach” or the “Company”) is pleased to announce the appointment of Morgan Lekstrom as its new CEO and Director effective immediately.
+VANCOUVER, British Columbia, Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Tearlach Resources Limited TEA TELHF (FRANKFURT: V44) ("Tearlach" or the "Company") is pleased to announce the appointment of Morgan Lekstrom as its new CEO and Director effective immediately.

 Mr. Lekstrom has 16 years of mining and industry experience in progressively senior roles in executive management, project management, operations, and engineering management.
 Prior to joining Tearlach, he was President & CEO of Silver Hammer Mining Corp. and a co-founder of a uranium company, Kraken Energy Corp.
 Mr. Lekstrom has an established track record of delivering successes across numerous projects, capital raises and defining of strategic direction for multiple companies.
 He had senior technical roles at Freeport McMoran's Grasberg site in Indonesia and Rio Tinto's Oyu Tolgoi Project in Mongolia, and he co-led the design, construction and commissioning of a new steel grinding media plant for Arrium (Moly-cop) in Canada and Peru.
 He played an integral role in the development and revival of Golden Star Resources' Prestea underground mine in Ghana, West Africa.
 He has also branched out into supply chain infrastructure development, including construction, commissioning, development of asset strategies, and engineering at the Port of Vancouver's largest grain Terminal, G3 Terminal Vancouver.
 He served as engineering manager at Sabina Gold and Silver, where he was responsible for the first phases of execution at the Back River Marine Laydown Project, leading the project, engineering, and maintenance teams.